-- Learn what the operating system does; - Learn some of the productivity software that you will use throughout this course such as word processor, spreadsheet, database, presentation software, and others; - You will learn about free versions that are available.
+- Learn some of the productivity software that you will use throughout this course such as word processor, spreadsheet, database, presentation software, and others. - You will learn about free versions that are available.

 - Identify the Operating System on your computer; - Name some of the most common operating systems; - Name some of the common categories of software, be able to give examples